 Department of Firsts

 Sky Sju has filed what’s perhaps his best descent and trip report ever, Mt Formidable, Northwest Face ski descent (VI D14 R3 ) in one push!
-I can’t get over this guy’s exuberance and skill (though he might want to watch the drinking), and he’s a darned good writer to boot.
+I can’t get over this guy’s exuberance and skill, and he’s a darned good writer to boot.
 Check this sentence out, a classic of alpine introspection: “My sphincter was clenched so tight it could have cracked a carbon nanotube, thinking about cutting a slab out of the bowl and riding it to Cleve Creek…” as they say, laughing out loud…

 The Wasatch Powder Keg is on tap for this coming Saturday in Utah.
 This fine race connects Little and Big Cottonwood Canyons near Salt Lake City.
 I’ve been told it’s a fun affair for both hardcores and recreational racers alike.